Build custom connectors with the SDK

 -

-Verify the type definition is correct imported into Surface Command by opening the Workspace and running the following query:
+Verify the type definition is correctly imported into Surface Command by opening the Workspace and running the following query:

 Validate the connector and fix any critical issues.